gdbooks/LegacyOpenGL/Chapter8/va_p4.md

 Notice that all of the code is wrapped in an __unsafe__ section.
 In order to use pointers you must tell C# that the code you are using is going to be touching memory directly, since this is considered risky business in the C# world we put all such code in an unsafe block.

 The __fixed__ keyword will pin memory to the desired variable until the fixed block is exited.
 A pointer datatype is denoted by adding an asterix (\*) after the variable type.
 So a pointer to an array bacomes ```float*```, but a pointer to a single floating point value would also be ```float*```.

+In order to run unsafe code, you need to turn it on as a compiler option.
+You can just check the option under project settings: